wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_single.md

         wait for a worker to be idle
 ```

-Step a) and b) are the heart of the strategy, and we discuss them hereafter.
-Step c) requires a bit of explanation.
-We assume that the coordinator can execute tasks on the workers simultaneously, *including the sending/receiving of
-input/output data*.
-That is,  if we have two idle workers and two tasks, then we send the input for both tasks
-simultaneously to the workers (recall that each worker is connected to the coordinator by an independent link).
-In the
-extreme, say that we have 10 workers that compute at 1 Gflop/sec,  each connected to the coordinator by a 1 GB/sec link,
-and that we have 10 tasks that each have 1 GB of input and 1 Gflop of work.
-Then, each task
-completes in 2 seconds (a bit more due to network effects that we are overlooking here), and all tasks run
-completely in parallel and all complete at the same time.
-Step c) above takes zero time (or a very short
-amount of time).
-In practice, we would implement step c) in software by starting a separate thread to handle each new
-task execution (see Operating Systems [textbooks](/textbooks)).

-So, what can we do for steps a) and b) above?
-It is easy to come up with a bunch of options.
+Step a) and b) define the strategy, and it is easy to come up with a bunch of options.
 Here are "a few":

   - a) Task selection options:
     - Pick a random task